 We chose to take the Sunday morning food walk to enjoy some of the local stuff at small cafes and restaurants.
 Read more about our Amsterdam Food Tour here.

 If a food tour doesn’t excite you, take a Cycling or Segway tour around the city.
+There are so many cycling routes in Amsterdam to try.
 Walking around a local neighborhood – like Jordan or De Pijp – to enjoy the sunny day is another appealing option.

 Great with kids